JohannSeverin/Master_Thesis/Note Vault/Master Thesis Trail/Documentation - QuantumDeviceSimulation/Simulation/Experiment.md

 |save_path|What path the final results should be saved to|

 ## Monte Carlo Experiment
+> [!NOTE]
+> While the Monte Carlo method uses parallel processes, it is done at a python level and runs inefficient.
+This method should instead be changed like the [[#Stochastic Master Equation]], where qutip handles the parallel calls internally.

 For larger dimensions it can be beneficial to add the collapse operators stochastically by using the Monte Carlo Simulation.
 This simulation will apply a collapse operator depending on the given rate and time step.
 By doing this, the problem is still one dimensional and can be repeated multiple times to approximate the Lindblad equation.

 A Monte Carlo Experiment is setup using: